 The application process

-Candidates can expect to have one interview.
-This aims to test your ability to think creatively and logically about language, to work out the structure of an unfamiliar language, and to establish your motivation for the subject and degree of engagement with it.
+Candidates can expect to have two 30 minute interviews.
+These interviews aim to test your ability to think creatively and logically about language, to work out the structure of an unfamiliar language, and to establish your motivation for the subject and degree of engagement with it.

 Typical conditional offers